rami11/simple-banking-system/README.md

 ### How it works
 Just add a database file name of your choice as an argument before you run the program.

-You can these attributes in intelliJ
+You can set these attributes in intelliJ
 Main class:       _com.rsn.bankingsystem.Main_
 Program argument: _-fileName <db_name.db>_